ADVANCED TUTORIALS

 You can send delegated tasks by email to the collaborators with whom you have a direct relationship and trust you.
 To do this, enter the email address of your collaborator in their contact information and check the box “Send delegated actions by email”:

-Do not activate this option if your collaborator does not expect this kind of emails.
+Don’t enable this option if your collaborator isn’t expecting these types of emails.
 Talk to him or her before doing it, explain how it works and how it can facilitate your communication, and activate the option only if they agree.

-When you delegate a task in this way, you should explain very well what it is about and include as much information as possible.
+When you delegate a task in this way, be sure to clearly explain the task and include as much information as possible.
 You can use the notes section of the task to add more information, and include a checklist if that makes it easier to understand and follow.

 When you move an action with an external collaborator assigned to the Waiting For list, the system will send an email to them with the assigned task and a link to the guests page, where they can update the status of the task.